Job-related stress is a funny, complicated thing.

 The science behind sleep deprivation sends a clear message.
 If you don’t get enough sleep, you will be slower to react, not as efficient, easier to get angry and much more likely to suffer from physical and mental ailments.

 You need to sleep.
 To get good sleep, you need a good sleep environment, asleep cocoon, if you will.
-The best sleep cocoons address lighting, temperature and accouterments like mattresses and pillows.
+The best sleep cocoons address lighting, temperature and accoutrements like mattresses and pillows.

 Are we splitting hairs with this advice?
 Only a smidge.

 But stay with us on this one.
-Because, if life is only about working for a paycheck, we’re all missing the boat to finding fulfillment.
+Because, if life is only about working for a paycheck, we’re all missing the boat to finding fulfilment.

 Work is more like the thing you do to earn a paycheck.
 Collecting and applying work experiences in new situations to grow as a person and a professional is a way you build a career.
 Work is the building block.
 The goal is to have a job that makes you feel capable of a lifetime.